cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - Tau foundation will develop TAU App and provide free public relays (TAU dev private key signed), in return for admob/mopub ads income to cover AWS data cost.
 Any one can config relay on own chain.
 - Individual nodes will see ads to keep using data for free, the more data upload, the less ads to see.
 In app, show a stats of uploaded data, download data.
 When users getting data from community signed relay, the TAU app will not counting community relay download.
 - TAU coin price will rise when cross-chain communications in demand.
+- TAUT is tau-torrent, a file sharing service by tau dev
+- TAU is a relay annoucement service by tau dev.
 }

 Launch steps:={ 发布步骤